Keep Your Dating Life Out in the Open (Part 3)

 WHOOPS!
 I did it again.

 WHOOPS!
-Now I’ve got a problem with my genitalia that I didn’t before.
+Now I’ve got a medical problem I didn’t before.

 WHOOPS!
 Now someone’s pregnant.

 WHOOPS!
-Now I took care of the STD’s and the pregnancy and yet I still feel like I crossed a line I wish I hadn’t.
+Now I took care of the STI’s and the pregnancy and yet I still feel like I crossed a line I wish I hadn’t.

 Whoops!
 I did it again… and again… and again.
 (If you haven’t been following this train of thought, start with the engine at this link.)